sedostheatre/sedos.co.uk/input/venues/minack-theatre.md

 postCode: TR19 6JU
 country: United Kingdom
 ---
 The Minack Theatre is a beautiful open air theatre on the Cornish cliffs.
-Sedos performed *[A Swell Party](https://www.sedos.co.uk/shows/2019-a-swell-party)* there in 2019 and will stage a show there again in 2025.
+Sedos performed *[A Swell Party](https://www.sedos.co.uk/shows/2019-a-swell-party)* there in 2019 and will stage *[The Pirate Queen](https://www.sedos.co.uk/shows/2025-the-pirate-queen)* there in 2025.